greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="gp_enable_direct_dispatch"></a>gp\_enable\_direct\_dispatch

  Activates or deactivates  the dispatching of targeted query plans for queries that access data on a single segment.
 When on, queries that target rows on a single segment will only have their query plan dispatched to that segment \(rather than to all segments\).
 This significantly reduces the response time of qualifying queries as there is no interconnect setup involved.
-Direct dispatch does require more CPU utilization on the master.
+Direct dispatch does require more CPU utilization on the coordinator.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|